taokong/RON/README.md

 3. Test with PASCAL VOC datset

     Now we provide two models for testing the pascal voc 2007 test dataset.
+To use demo you need to download the pretrained RON model, please download the model manually from [BaiduYun](https://pan.baidu.com/share/home?uk=1647172703#category/type=0), and put it under `$data/RON_models`.

     3.0 The original model as introduced in the RON paper: